August 18th, 2010

 Reason #5: You’re bankrupt.
 Bite your nails about the effect?
 Don’t bother.

 Our Thoughts: Why deal with your credit score later when you can help it now?
-Begin rebuilding credit by getting a secured card and making on-time payments right after you’re discharged from bankruptcy.
+Improve your credit health by getting a secured card and making on-time payments right after you’re discharged from bankruptcy.
 Plus, your credit score is a reminder to never, ever put yourself in the position to declare bankruptcy again.

 Reason #6: You’ve got more pressing problems to deal with.
 What takes precedence over your credit reports?
 Your health and that of your family, putting food on the table and keeping the lights on in your home, to name a few.